cout-hello-world/MetaEngine/README.md

 To build and run this application, you should have at least version 1.8 of of the Java Development Kit and a reasonably new version of Apache Ant.

-Build with the command `mvn package`.
-This should create an executable jar in `target/`.
+Build with the command `ant`.
+This should create an executable jar in the `target` directory.